natebosch16/wrinklyninja.github.io/_posts/2015-04-23-paid-mods-the-end.md

 ### Less Cooperation, More Competition

-I think there's real danger of damage to the community.
+There's already been real damage done to the community.
 Users only have so much money to spend on mods, and are going to be less experimental and adventurous with trying out new mods if they cost money, so I think there's going to be a relative decrease in mod usage.

 This means that modders who create paid mods will be in competition over users' wallets, and would probably be less willing to share their knowledge and skills as a result.
 It's not a given, of course, but I expect people will at least start off conservative while they get used to the new market.
 Who is going to make modders resources, or write tutorials?
 Some people aren't interested in money at all, but lots of people won't want others making money off their work.